 The SE specialist begins the process for achieving Benchmark 1A by completing the discovery process.

 The discovery process helps the provider gather the information needed to answer all the questions on the VR1641, Supported Employment Assessment Report (SEA).
-The SEA report must clearly describe the customer and the customer's skills, abilities, and interests related to employment.VR recommends the person-centered planning process be used when collecting information for the SEA.
+The SEA report must clearly describe the customer and the customer's skills, abilities, and interests related to employment.

+The following may be held remotely:

+meetings between the Supported Employment specialist and the customer’s circle of supports; and

+SESP-1 meeting to develop the Supported Employment Service Plan.

+The customer and, as appropriate, the customer's representative must attend the SESP-1 meeting.

+The following cannot be held remotely:

+customer’s interviews to observe skills and identify interests;

+home visits;

+work skills observations; and

+informational interviews.

+When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols, such as social distancing, the Discovery Process can be provided with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service delivery will meet the customers individual training needs;

+how health and safety protocols will be followed; and

+the customer’s agreement to participate.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

+VR recommends the person-centered planning process be used when collecting information for the SEA.
 The SEA is based on a person-centered planning approach to holistically assess all aspects of a customer's life.

 The discovery process completed by the SE specialist includes: